Pierrafrom/PizzaDeliveryApp/README.md

 4. `Order`: Represents a pizza order, including location, timestamp, and details.

 5. `GPS`: Provides utility methods for geographical calculations, such as distance between two points.
+In this class we are logging API errors.

 6. `SaveableHashMap`: Extends the `HashMap` class to provide persistent storage of key-value pairs.